Best Exercises to Prepare for Aerial Dance or Pole Dance

 by: Monica

-Here's another video of my aerial dance adventures.
-This was footage of my 10th class.
-After this class I took a few weeks off and then took 6 more classes.
+After my first round of trapeze I took a few weeks off and then took 6 more classes.
 I've learned so much since I started back in Jan.

 The hardest thing about aerial dance on a trapeze is getting over your fears and dealing with pain, bruises, calluses, and soreness.
-Your body eventually adapts and the strength and skills come with practice (core training helps too).
+Your body eventually adapts and the strength and skills come with practice (core training helps A LOT).

 I just finished my second round of classes and my favorite thing this time around was learning to run into inverted positions.
 My hands didn't like it too much but I loved it.